pelednoam/mmvt/README.md

 ## Template brain
 To get started, download and extract [colin27](https://drive.google.com/file/d/0BxstG-_3FEEyM1JpVzlsVHVJVDg/view?usp=sharing) (SPM template brain) into your MMVT folder.
 Then, run Blender with the script you've created and open colin27.blend file.
 After that, hover with the mouse on the 3D brain panel, press "space", write "run MMVT addon" and press enter.

+## Preprocessing
+The preprocessing tutorial can be found in the [wiki](https://github.com/pelednoam/mmvt/wiki/Preprocessing).

 ## Contributors
 - Ohad Felsenstein (ohad.felsenstein@biu.ac.il)
 - Noam Peled (npeled@mgh.harvard.edu)